paulwizviz/learn-go/README.md

-# Overview
+# Learn-Go: Working examples

-My collection of my working examples of core Go features and references to resources (e.g. blogs, Youtube, etc) discussion Go.
+This repository contains working examples and links to learning materials on core Go features.

 ## Topics